Abandoned spiral ramp turns into public art space in Seoul

+At the hollow center of the circular ramp stands a large, blue structure that resembles a rotating galaxy.

-Dubbed “Docking Seoul,” the once-abandoned structure right in the center of the capital city has been turned into a unique cultural space with immersive art experiences.
+Dubbed “Docking Seoul,” the once-abandoned structure in the center of the capital has been turned into a unique cultural space with immersive art experiences.

-The old ramp has been disused since 2004, when the new Seoul Station building built to accommodate a brand new railway system -- KTX bullet trains -- opened.
+The ramp has been disused since 2004, when the new Seoul Station building built to accommodate KTX bullet trains opened.

 It was only last year that the Seoul government set out to give a new life to the abandoned structure.